Cha Jun-hwan: 2025–26 season: Milano Cortina Olympics, Four Continents silver, and struggles with boot problems

+Days following the event, Cha revealed that he had been suffering from severe pain in his right ankle throughout the duration of the Games.
+"To be honest, my physical condition is not normal," he shared.
+"Over the past month, I changed skates a lot during training (because they didn't fit my feet exactly), and the pressure on my ankle made the pain worse.
+Fluid built up around the outer ankle bone of my right foot, and I kept having it drained as I prepared for this Olympics.
+I approached it thinking I would just hold out through this Olympics...
+Right before arriving in Milan I felt a bout of body aches, and after taking vitamin C before boarding the plane and sleeping deeply, it got a bit better.
+Once the free skate ended, my body relaxed and my throat started to hurt.
+I'm glad the cold symptoms got worse only after the free skate."
+Cha also stated that he was unsure whether he would compete at the 2026 World Championships the following month because of the injury.
+One week before the event, it was announced that Cha had withdrawn.

 Public life

 Media career

 Before becoming a figure skater, Cha was active as a child actor and model.
 He worked as a child model in magazines and appeared in various commercials for brands in categories such as toys, finance, hygiene products, and food.
 He also acted in television dramas including Miracle, Best Theater, and The Return of Iljimae.

 Since beginning figure skating, Cha has participated in various media activities alongside his athletic career.
 In 2011, he appeared on the television program Kim Yuna's Kiss & Cry as a professional skating partner to actress Jin Ji-hee.
-He also took part in the music variety show King of Mask Singer in June 2020, and in December 2022, performed a cover dance and served as a guest MC at the music festival SBS Gayo Daejeon. he has appeared in several popular television programs, including You Quiz on the Block, Running Man, 2 Days & 1 Night and Knowing Bros.
-He has also made appearances on news programs such as SBS's News Briefing and JTBC Newsroom and CCTV's Live News.
+He also took part in the music variety show King of Mask Singer in June 2020, and in December 2022, performed a cover dance and served as a guest MC at the music festival SBS Gayo Daejeon. he has appeared in several popular television programs, including You Quiz on the Block, Running Man, 2 Days & 1 Night, and Knowing Bros.
+He has also made appearances on news programs such as SBS's News Briefing and JTBC Newsroom, and CCTV's Live News.
 Additionally, he has also narrated for the Korean radio program Just a Moment campaign and the Korean edition of the BBC documentary series Frozen Planet II.

+In April 2026, Cha signed with South Korean entertainment company, Fantagio.
+In June 2026, it was reported that he was considering a return to acting through the sitcom Palace Land.